ayush-2810/STL-functions/README.md

 **ordered_map<T, T>** : This function creates an ordered map with data type T.

-**binary_search(startaddress, endaddress, valuetofind)** : This function search for the element in the array and returns 0 and 1 in logn time.
+**binary_search(startaddress, endaddress, valuetofind)** : This function search for the element in the array and returns 0 and 1 in logn time complexity.